Documentation Index

 1. Click Save.

-1. On the Okta dashboard, click on the Applications dropdown and select Applications.
+1. On the Okta dashboard, click Applications and select Applications.

-2. On the Applications page, select the active application you want to configure on Document360.
+2. Select the active application you want to configure on Document360.

 3. Click the Sign On tab.

-The parameters needed to be configured will open in a new webpage.
+The parameters needed to configure Document360 will open in a new webpage.

-1. Switch to the Document360 page you had opened, displaying the Configure the Service Provider (SP) page.
+1. Switch to the Document360 tab, which should still be showing the Configure the Service Provider (SP) page.

 NOTE

-For more information on inheritance, go to Managing Users and Readers with SCIM in Okta
+For more information on inheritance, see Managing users and readers with SCIM in Okta.

 1. Complete the fields in the Configure the Identity Provider (IdP) page using the setup instructions from Okta.

-2. Download the X.509 Certificate from Okta and attach the downloaded okta_cert file in the SAML certificate field on Document360.
+2. Download the X.509 Certificate from Okta and attach the downloaded file in the SAML certificate field in Document360.

-2. Once done, click the Next button to navigate to the SCIM provisioning page.
+1. Click Next to proceed to the SCIM provisioning page.

-1. Turn on the Enable SCIM Provisioning toggle.
+1. On the SCIM provisioning page, turn on the Enable SCIM Provisioning toggle.

-SCIM provisioning settings in Okta with steps to enable user synchronization.
+SCIM provisioning settings with steps to enable user synchronization.

-1. A confirmation dialog will appear outlining the terms for enabling SCIM.
+1. A confirmation dialog appears.
 Review the terms, select the checkbox, and click Agree.

 2. The parameters required to complete the SCIM configuration in Okta will then be displayed.